 2. Train your staff

 Free, short, accredited training is available to help staff identify and manage the ongoing risk of coronavirus (COVID-19) infections in the workplace.
-Free infection control training will help businesses prepare to safely reopen and ensure their customers and workforce are protected.

 3. Open communication with staff and families